 Putting the Lovell in Leadership

-Communication Studies and Film and Screen Studies double major Joshua Lovell ’18 took his love of leadership to new heights last summer after he was selected to participate in the highly prestigious Hesselbein Global Leadership Summit and a foray into documentary filmmaking.
+Communication Studies and Film and Screen Studies double major Joshua Lovell ’18 has taken love of leadership to new heights through the Hesselbein Global Leadership Summit and a foray into documentary filmmaking.

 For Communication Studies and Film and Screen Studies double major Joshua Lovell ’18, summer isn’t a time for vacation.